mmbman/Katagiri/1986-06-28-Turning-the-Three-Poisons-into-Wheels.md

 #### 0:00

-**Katagiri Roshi**: Today I would like to talk about the third of the Ten Prohibitory Precepts: abstaining from sexual greed.
+**Katagiri Roshi:** Today I would like to talk about the third of the Ten Prohibitory Precepts: abstaining from sexual greed.
 The comment [on this] by Dogen Zenji says:

 > The threefold wheel is pure and clean, nothing to be desired.
 They go along together with the Buddhas.